MuaadElmusllaty/git-github-practical-exam/exercises/day3-advanced/task1.md

 # 3. Verify stash was created
 # 4. Apply the stash back

-# Write the FOUR commands in order:
+# Write the FOUR commands in order: "I'll go to day2 folder to modify the conflict-example.txt"
-1.
+1. Add-Content conflict-example.txt "`n# Testing the stash"
-2.
+2. git stash
-3.
+3. git stash list
-4.
+4. git stash apply